nktnet1/sync-request-curl/ROADMAP.md

       `set-cookie` as an array, join `cookie` with `; `, join ordinary repeated headers with `, `, and apply Node's singleton-header duplicate rules.

-Intentional difference: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` allows request payloads to be passed through to libcurl for those methods and will document that behaviour as a Node-only v5 difference.
+Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request payloads through to libcurl for those methods, including the corresponding generated payload length when the caller did not provide one.
+Falsy JSON values (`false`, `0`, `""`, and `null`) also remain valid JSON payloads instead of copying `then-request`'s truthiness check.
+An explicit `Transfer-Encoding` suppresses generation of `Content-Length`, while an explicitly supplied `Content-Length` is preserved; this avoids manufacturing conflicting framing headers while still respecting caller-provided values.
 Likewise, do not copy upstream implementation quirks such as treating `retryDelay: 0` as the default delay, treating `maxRetries: 0` as the default retry count, or lower-level stream/callback APIs that do not map cleanly to a synchronous buffered interface.

 ## TypeDoc